From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Challenges

 \section{Challenges}

 In this section, we present the results of our semi-structured thematic synthesis and outline the key challenges in productionizing FMware.
-It is important to note that the challenges presented in this version of the paper address only a subset of the identified recurrent issues, as shown in Table~\ref{tab:fmware_challenges_updated}.
-Future versions will expand on this by incorporating additional challenges that cover all the recurrent issues across the FMware lifecycle.
+It is important to note that the challenges presented in this version of the paper address only a subset of the identified recurrent issues, as shown in Table~\ref{tab:traceability}.
+Future revisions will expand this coverage as the field evolves, since the set of recurrent issues reflects the current state of production FMware and may change over time as new challenges emerge and others are mitigated through improved tools, practices, and standards.

-For each challenge, we provide an overview, a critical analysis of the state-of-the-practice, and our vision for addressing it.
-Tackling these challenges requires highly innovative technologies driven by cutting-edge research at the intersection of software engineering and AI.
+For each challenge, we provide an overview, a critical analysis of the state-of-the-practice, and our vision for addressing it. \respto{2-5}Importantly, these challenges are not uniform in their origin: some are primarily symptoms of the field’s nascency, such as missing standards, immature tooling, and limited operational practices, while others appear more fundamental to FMware systems, including underspecified requirements, non-deterministic behavior, and hard-to-fully-verify interactions with open-world data and tools.
+Tackling these challenges requires innovative technologies driven by research at the intersection of software engineering and AI.
 Our vision highlights these technologies, their functional requirements, and points to promising research directions.